 Remind your child to talk to an adult (parent, guidance counselor, or other trusted adult) if someone won’t stop teasing her, if she feels scared of another child or group of children, or if she wants to talk about her feelings.
-If you have concerns that your child is being bullied or if you want more information on how to handle bullying we recommend reading, How We Can Work Together to Stop Bullying.
+If you have concerns that your child is being bullied or if you want more information on how to handle bullying see, How to End Bullying Part 1: 19 Tips for Parents and Teachers.

 8. Play board games, card games, or other types of games with your child.

 Any game such as Monopoly, Life, Trouble, Connect Four, Go Fish, or Uno can teach your child social skills such as cooperating with others, listening, following directions, waiting one’s turn, and dealing with losing.
 Many children have trouble losing, so practicing losing at home will help prepare them for when they lose at school or in the community.
 For children who become overly upset when they lose, keep practicing.
 The more they have the opportunity to lose, the better they will become at accepting a loss.
 Be empathetic with your child (e.g., “I know you are upset because you wanted to win.”), but also explain that losing is a part of life and that they have to accept it.
 Tell them that sometimes they will win and sometimes they won’t.
 Set a good example by staying calm and accepting it when you yourself lose at something.
 If your child has a temper tantrum when she loses, even after you have been empathetic with her, try to redirect her to another activity or ignore the tantrum.
 If you are concerned about major temper tantrums we recommend the article How to Prevent and Handle Temper Tantrums.